godspeedelbow/writing/async-await.md

 # Wait up for `async/await`, it's great

 `async/await` is a new javascript feature that allows you to write asynchronous code without callbacks.
-This makes your code easier to read and reason about.
+This makes your code easier to read and easier to reason about.

-Whenever you use a Promise to deal with asynchronicity, use the `await` keyword to 'halt' the code execution cursor until the Promise is resolved.
+It works like this: whenever you use a Promise to deal with asynchronicity, use the `await` keyword to 'halt' the code execution cursor until the Promise is resolved.

 *old goodness:*
 ```js